 Cards are a flexible user interface structure consisting of condensed information chunks that can be arranged in various layouts and combinations depending on the device size and context.
 Perhaps Pinterest was a precursor to card-based design.

 The card-based interface is not merely a box of text.
 It is an element that embodies action.
-A card can be swiped to move to the next one as in the social news app, Flipboard and the social questions app, Jelly.
+A card can be swiped to move to the next one as in the social news app, Flipboard and the learning app Google Primer.
 Or a card can be tapped to navigate to a new location, as in the Google Now app.
 See the screen shots below.
 Some are saying that cards of aggregated content will eventually replace web pages.

 Because cards are based on a familiar metaphor of a card deck, there is an intuitive sense that you will be able to touch it, move it and interact with it.
 Card-based design could be an ideal user interface for performance support.
 It provides a condensed way to present many types of media, it entices users to engage and it performs well on varied sizes of devices.